 Yet, there are some games that just don’t get the historical credit they deserve.
 It’s strange to think that some of the most important innovators in video game history can be largely forgotten, but it happens more than you may think.

-In fact, here are five games that we bet you didn’t know changed gaming forever.
+With that said, here are five games that we bet you didn’t know changed gaming forever.

-How it Changed Gaming – One of the first console games with functional, official online multiplayer
+How it Changed Gaming: One of the first console games with functional, official online multiplayer.

 Gamers of a certain age may remember ChuChu Rocket and the buzz it generated in 1999, but the game’s innovations have tragically been overlooked as the years go on.